marabesi/marabesi.com/_posts/2021-04-25-jest-asserts-beyond-equals.md

 This section focuses on the assertions that we can use and alternatives to "assertion smells".
-To make this point, the post follows an approach comparing a `assert.toEqual` approach against a better assertion for the test case.
+To make this point, the post follows an approach comparing the `assert.toEqual` approach against a more expressive assertion for the scenario.

 ### Any